 The New Organic Grower is ideal for young farmers just getting started, or gardeners seeking to expand into a more productive enterprise.

 |Approximate Cost of Production||$3 to $5 per pound|

 Mushroom farming is a bit more complicated than other crops but can be done in a small space.

 Mushrooms fetch great prices, and you can grow them on a quarter acre or less.
 They’ll even crop up in a barn!
 They are some of the best homesteading plants to grow since you don’t even need a garden!

 You can even grow mushrooms without dirt inside your home.

 In recent years, demand for gourmet mushrooms has skyrocketed, creating opportunities for new growers.
 The most profitable culinary mushrooms are shiitake and oyster mushrooms.

 Using the “grow bag” method, experienced growers can grow 12,000 pounds of gourmet mushrooms in a 500 square foot space every year.
 At current prices of $6/pound wholesale and $10/pound retail - well, I’ll let you do the math.

 Ginseng loves growing under hardwood trees.
 Not many people grow Ginseng plants, but it’s one of the more profitable specialty crops.
-Find more information at Mother Earth News and the wonderful book below.
+You can find more information at Mother Earth News and the wonderful book below.

 In this fully revised and updated edition, the authors show how more than a dozen sought-after native species can generate a greater profit on a rugged, otherwise idle woodlot than just about any other legal crop on an equal area of cleared land.